 01 of 07

-1:12 scale (sometimes called one-inch scale) gained a widespread acceptance amongst collectors of artisan miniatures when it was chosen as the scale for Queen Mary's Dolls House.
+1:12 scale (sometimes called one-inch scale) gained widespread acceptance amongst collectors of artisan miniatures when it was chosen as the scale for Queen Mary's Dolls House.
 At a time when imperial rulers were marked in 1/12ths of an inch, this was and continues to be a popular size, which allows for the creation of greatly detailed miniatures.
-In 1:12 scale, doorways will be 6 - 7 1/2 inches tall (15 - 19 cm) or larger, and most adult dolls are depicted at between 5 in (12.7cm) and 6 in.
-(15.2 cm) in height.
+In 1:12 scale, doorways will be 6-7 1/2 inches tall (15-19 cm) or larger, and most adult dolls are depicted at between 5 inches (12.7cm) and 6 inches (15.2 cm) in height.

 The scale is common in playhouses for younger children, with Plan Toys making their dolls, furniture and some animals in roughly 1:12 scale and Calico Critters (Sylvanian Families) also making their toys and accessories in roughly this scale (except for the animals themselves).
 For collectors in all ranges, 1:12 scale is the most widely available dolls house scale.